 I've always had the spirit of a DIY being.
 Growing up my dad was always doing some sort project around the house.
 I helped him paint rooms, tile floors and build a shed.
 OK, I may not have actually tiled.
 Either way, I developed an 'I can do it" attitude.
 This has resulted in endless projects.
 Just ask the hubby.
 In 2005 he graduated from seminary and we moved out west to Colorado for first call.
 We bought a very quaint condo.
 While living there, we decided to 'tile' our kitchen counter tops.
 After some liquid nails, 12 inch ceramic tile and silicone for grout, I earned the description of 'unconventional' from the home inspector as we sold our first place.
 I've held that compliment dear ever since.
-It is very fitting.
-My can do attitude has led to a life of adventure.
-Another word used to describe me, although it still sounds weird to me.
-I like new experiences and creative solutions, that sometimes result in spontaneous trips, new hobbies like archery or a few tattoos.

 That is where unconventionally steadfast comes from.

 I have a few favorite verses from the Bible that I pull from in times of need.
 They help to guide how I live and make decisions, especially about child rearing.
 One of them that sticks out greatly is what I have settled on as what I will call, my calling.
 That tug of what you feel is how you are supposed to make an impact on this world.
 It goes like this: